 Monitoring of plan progress, implementation, and the 5-year update process will be undertaken by the Town Administrator and Planning Commission.
 Monitoring updates may include changes in community mitigation strategies; new town bylaws, zoning and planning strategies; progress of implementation of initiatives and projects; effectiveness of implemented projects or initiatives; and evaluation of challenges and opportunities.
-The plan is to be a "living document" to allow for new actions to be identified in the five year interim period and amended without formal re-adoption during regularly scheduled Selectboard meetings.
-Prior to the end of the five year period, the plan will undergo a formal update and be submitted to FEMA for re-adoption following the process outlined the schematic found in the Attachments section.
+The plan is to be a "living document" to allow for new actions to be identified in the five year interimperiod and amended without formal re-adoption at an annual April Selectboard meeting.
+Prior to the end of the five year period, the plan will undergo a formal update and be submitted to FEMA for readoption following the process outlined the schematic found in the Attachments section.

 East Montpelier has incorporated mitigation planning into their long term land use and development planning documents.
 When updating the 2018 Municipal Plan, the Town created a Hazard Mitigation and Flood Resilience section that is aimed at reducing or eliminating the long-term risk to people and property from natural and human-caused hazards and their impacts.
 The Town has also considered the Upper Winooski Corridor planning documents for ideas on future mitigation projects and hazard areas.
+Moving forward, it is the intent of the Town to integrate this local hazard mitigation plan's goals into all planning processes undertaken by the town, including, but not limited to, municipal plan amendments, zoning bylaw amendments, and enhanced energy planning.